SkygearIO/iot/README.md

 * `iot-<SHA256(deviceSecret)>`
     A secure channel for the server to send messages to a device, payload must be an object with atleast 1 key: "action".
     Users should use these channels via the `iot:device-publish` lambda.
+    All actions prefixed with `iot-` will be executed by the device platform (supplied by the device `platform.action` map).
     Some pre-defined actions are:
     * `iot-shutdown`
     * `iot-restart`